 Another option for a portable way to inflate your pad is to use the Therm-A-Rest AirTap Pump Kit.
 It allows you to turn any bag or stuff sack into a pad pump.

 With inflatable pads, there is always a chance that the pad will get punctured or the valve will malfunction.
-To protect yourself from this, we recommend the Therm-a-Rest Instant Field Repair Kit and the Therm-A-Rest Valve Repair Kit.
+To protect yourself from this, we recommend the Therm-a-Rest Instant Field Repair Kit.

 Be sure to watch this video on how to make a back pad for an ultralight backpack using a sleeping pad.